ng-log/ng-log/docs/windows.md

 # Notes for Windows Users

+## File and directory paths

+All file and directory paths passed to ng-log must use UTF-8 encoding.
+This includes logfile destinations, log directories, and paths passed to `TruncateLogFile`.

+ng-log converts these paths to UTF-16 and uses the Unicode Windows filesystem APIs.
+Invalid UTF-8 paths are rejected.
+This behavior is consistent with the other supported platforms and does not require a change to the public API.

 ng-log defines the severity level `ERROR`, which is also defined by `windows.h`.
 You can make nglog not define `INFO`, `WARNING`, `ERROR`, and `FATAL` by defining `NGLOG_NO_ABBREVIATED_SEVERITIES` before including `nglog/logging.h`.